Quasi-periodic Eruptions from Stellar-mass Black Holes Impacting Accretion Disks in Galactic Nuclei

 Our simulations confirm that star-disk collisions tend to produce strongly asymmetric eruptions.
 However, the observed strong -- weak pattern does not involve such a large contrast; in RX J1301.9+2747, for example, the stronger flare exceeds the weaker one by only a factor of $\sim2$--$3$.
 This behavior can be explained more naturally in a sBH-disk system, where orbital eccentricity and impact orientation play key roles.
 In particular, the highly eccentric orbit of RX J1301.9+2747 likely results in varying impact angles and local disk conditions between successive encounters, producing more noticeable contrasts than in other QPEs.
-The debris-disk model \citep{yao2025ApJ...978...91Y,linial2025arXiv250610096L} may partially explain the backward ejecta, but dedicated numerical simulations are required to verify its feasibility.
-Future work will focus on these special cases to further clarify their physical origin.

 Our simulations suggest that the backward ejecta produce eruptions that are fainter by more than an order of magnitude than the forward component and are therefore likely unobservable.
 Consequently, if only the forward flare were detected, implying that the observed QPE recurrence time is effectively equal to the stellar orbital period.
-Under this assumption, additional physical mechanisms are required to explain the commonly observed alternating strong–weak amplitude pattern and the characteristic long-short recurrence intervals.
+Under this assumption, additional physical mechanisms are required to explain the commonly observed alternating strong-weak amplitude pattern and the characteristic long-short recurrence intervals.

 Adopting the observed QPE recurrence time as the stellar orbital period introduces yet another major difficulty for the star-disk model.
 A solar-mass main-sequence star is expected to be fully disrupted if its orbit lies within roughly twice the tidal disruption radius \citep[see e.g., ][]{2011ApJ...732...74G, 2013ApJ...762...37L}.
 Comparing the inferred orbital semi-major axes of known QPE sources with this limit (Fig.~\ref{fig:tidalradii}) reveals that most are safely outside the danger zone, but eRO-QPE2, XMMSL J024916.6–041244, and RX J1301.9+2747 all lie within $2R_{\rm tide}$, while GSN 069 sits very close to the threshold.
 Even under the conservative assumption of a circular orbit with a period twice the observed QPE recurrence time (i.e., neglecting the unobservable backward eruption), two short-period sources remain within twice the tidal radius.
 This tidal stability problem is therefore severe for a solar-mass star and can only be partially alleviated by adopting a lower-mass impactor.